 spun their net about it.

-Maitreya states in this text that even the animals possess Buddha Nature, which is surely yet another good reason – as if any were needed – for being vegetarian.
+Asanga or Maitreya state in this text that even the animals possess Buddha Nature, which is good to remember in all one’s interactions with the animal kingdom.

 It is also intriguing to note that in the autumn of 1997 a small fragment of paper containing Tibetan writing was translated, which had been found inside the envelope of one of the “Mahatma Letters” sent by the Master K.H. to an English Theosophist in 1882.
 This Tibetan writing – whether written by the Master K.H. himself or one of his chelas, Djwhal Khul perhaps – was verse 21 from the first chapter of the Uttara Tantra.
-Translated into English, it reads as follows:
+Its translation read the same as the English line included at the bottom of the Master’s note, which can be viewed here:

 “The only refuge for him who aspires to true perfection is Buddha alone.”